Nasha Mekraksavanich: A New Edge to Design in Thailand,

 I realised quite early that it wasn’t exactly what I wanted, so I sent a portfolio to the” Istituto Marangoni” in Milan and got accepted and started studying “Shoe Pattern Making” a course for 2 years and received my Diploma.

 She also added a Master’s Degree to her CV in Accessories Design as well.

 I worked for some time after my graduation in Milan, for a young company as the head of accessories design, but felt in some way that Bangkok was calling me back.

-Now we have to mention that Nasha received a prestigious scholarship from the Richmond Group and could have made a career working for numerous and well established brands, but she most strongly desired to start something on her own, create something from the beginning and to be able to explore form and materials and to deepen the understanding of a handmade production from the first step until the very last.
+Now we have to mention that Nasha received a prestigious scholarship from the Richmond Group and could have made a career working for numerous and well-established brands, but she most strongly desired to start something on her own, create something from the beginning and be able to explore form and materials and to deepen the understanding of a handmade production from the first step until the very last.

 Up until today, she started her company in 2011, she has produced 3 collections and the 4th is under production, which will be out by September 2014.
 She has shown her collections since the beginning in Paris, during fashion week, and from this year she has shown her Autumn/Winter collection in Japan as well.

 I work out of my studio & factory in Nakhon Pathom, outside of Bangkok, together with 3 technicians.